cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Grade Replacement

 Students may use the grade they earn on this **make-up project** to replace the grade they earned on their **cs1302-latin-squares** project.
+After the deadline, a grader will look for your submission and, if found, grade it.
+If the grade you earn is greater than the grade you earned on cs1302-latin-squares, then your grade for cs1302-latin-squares will be replaced with the higher grade.
+Feedback will be provided via eLC gradebook comments.

 Under no circumstance will a grade replacement opportunity be made available for any other project in **Fall 2019**.

 ## Project Description